-COMM-2950 Topics in Communications and Media: (3.0 credit hours) The content of this course will vary from year to year, depending on the needs of students and the interests and availability of instructors.
+COMM-2950 Topics in Communications and Media:

+(3.0 credit hours) The content of this course will vary from year to year, depending on the needs of students and the interests and availability of instructors.
 Prerequisites: To be determined, depending on the topic.

-COMM/POLS/SOCI-3000 Politics, Society and Mass Media:
+COMM/POLS/SOCI-3000 Politics, Society and Mass

-(3.0 credit hours) This course examines the relationship between the mass communications media and the political and social processes in which they operate, investigating the state of research on mass media, the role of media in creating and shaping political awareness, and in influencing human behaviour and values.
+Media: (3.0 credit hours) This course examines the relationship between the mass communications media and the political and social processes in which they operate, investigating the state of research on mass media, the role of media in creating and shaping political awareness, and in influencing human behaviour and values.
 Examples of topics which may be covered are: media ownership and organization patterns, media in the electoral process, the media in developing nations, the media and globalization, propaganda, media freedom and public opinion.
 Prerequisite: 30 credit hours of university-level studies, including 6 credit hours in social science.

-COMM-3010 Theories of Communication and Media: (3.0 credit hours) This course analyzes the character and significance of theory in communication and media studies.
-A variety of theoretical perspectives will be assessed, from classical rhetorical theory to contemporary communication theory.
+COMM-3010 Theories of Communication in Everyday

+Life: (3.0 credit hours) This course analyzes the character and significance of theory in communication and media studies.
+Various domains of everyday communication such as interpersonal, group, cross-cultural and mass media will be investigated through classical and contemporary communication theory.
 Prerequisite: COMM-1000 and 30 credit hours of university-level studies, or permission of the instructor.